 Alice von Hildebrand, Catholic Philosopher and Author, Dies at 98

-A close friend and frequent guest on EWTN, the legacy of Alice von Hildebrand lives on in the lives she touched and in the hearts and minds of those she continues to inspire.
+The legacy of Alice von Hildebrand, a close friend and frequent guest on EWTN, lives on in the lives she touched and in the hearts and minds of those she continues to inspire.

 Catholic philosopher and longtime professor Alice von Hildebrand died Jan.
 14 at the age of 98.